 “We're ensuring that whenever a customer flies from Los Angeles to Tokyo to Auckland they're going to get the same fantastic service delivered seamlessly,” he says.
 “No one else can make that guarantee because their networks aren't built for mobility.”

-Finally, in 2023,.
+Finally, in 2023, two new payloads – GX10A and 10B – will provide airline and business aviation customers with even more capacity.
 They will be the first satellites in the GX network to be placed into Highly Elliptical Orbit (HEO).

 With the new polar satellites, we will have seamless connectivity across the whole polar region.

 Neale Faulkner says this is good news for those airlines flying over the Arctic region.

 “With the new polar satellites, we’ll have seamless connectivity across the whole polar region,” he says.
 “So if you’re flying Dubai to LAX for example, you can watch the football match and stay in contact.
 Passengers are going to love that.
 It’s a really big win for the airlines, particularly in the Middle East who do have a high frequency of polar routes.”